-The 2017/18 MNFF Winter Screening Series at Town Hall Theater begins this December and runs through May 2018 with a specially curated film each month.
+The 2017/18 MNFF Winter Screening Series at Town Hall Theater begins in December and runs through May 2018 with a specially curated film each month.

 Six films in all, the Series kicks off on Sunday, December 3 with a 2pm screening of the powerful drama “Menashe,” directed by Joshua Z. Weinstein.
 The January selection will be the luminous documentary “California Typewriter,” directed by Doug Nichol, screening Sunday, January 7, also at 2pm.
 The remaining titles will be announced and appear on this page as soon as they are booked.